 pinecone.create_index('example-index', dimension=1024, replicas=1, metadata_config=metadata_config)

-DISKANN (the DiskANN algorithm, presented at NeurIPS 2019, demonstrates the potential to be the fastest for disk-based searches across billion-scale datasets.) is an experimental index that structures the vector data on-disk as a graph with vertices representing vector neighbors.
+DISKANN (the DiskANN algorithm, presented at NeurIPS 2019, demonstrates the potential to be the fastest for disk-based searches across billion-scale datasets). is an experimental index that structures the vector data on disk as a graph with vertices representing vector neighbors.

 Lance's Python SDK offers experimental GPU support for creating the IVF index which can significantly speed up the process.
-This feature requires PyTorch version above 2.0.
+This feature requires a PyTorch version above 2.0.
 Users can enable GPU acceleration by setting 'accelerator' to 'cuda' or 'mps' (for Apple Silicon devices) to facilitate GPU training.

 import lance